Feed the Bear

 2. Address It (Briefly): Set a timer.
 Jot the idea down.
 Sketch the character.
 Give it space, but don’t let it take over.

 3. Refocus: Return to your main project.
-You’ve honored the urge—now get back to the trail with clarity.
+You’ve honored the urge.
+Now get back to the trail with clarity.

 Back to tips